1. Introduction to Change Management

 In contract management for industrial and construction projects, change management is a crucial strategic tool.

-Some changes involve risks or uncertain timelines.
-In such cases, it is important for the contractor to issue reservations, especially when modifications affect complex interfaces or difficult-to-control schedules.
+Some changes come with risks or unclear timelines.
+In such cases, the contractor should note any concerns, especially when changes affect complex interfaces or hard-to-manage schedules.

 2. What is Change Management?